-Daylight-saving time has been a bit of a hot topic for a while.
-When it comes around there’s always the debate about whether we should have it and how much it messes so many of us up!
-No matter how excited you are for summer or how much you are dreading winter, daylight saving can have a huge effect on your sleep schedule, especially if you have little ones.
+Daylight saving has been a bit of a hot topic for a while.
+When it comes around, there’s always the debate about whether we should have it and how much it messes so many of us up!
+No matter how excited you are for summer or how much you dread winter, daylight saving can have a huge effect on your sleep schedule, especially if you have little ones.
 Young children have a lower tolerance for sleep deprivation than adults, and the change in sleep patterns and timing can affect a child’s attention span, appetite, and overall mood.
 No matter your age, it is not a nice feeling waking up tired, dull, lacklustre, and unrefreshed for the day ahead.
-The good news is, there are many ways you can help bring your body back into balance.
-Here are our top tips to help your body and mind move seamlessly through the daylight-saving challenges, so that you can make the most of it.
+Not to mention the daylight saving changes are associated with increased physical events, including cardiovascular and mental health problems.
+The good news is you can help bring your body back into balance if you know what to do.
+Here are our top tips to help your body and mind move seamlessly through the daylight saving challenges.

 Straining your eyes?
 You can listen to this automated AI version of the article here: